 Special equipment: A propane turkey fryer like this one from Bayou Classic was all we needed to make a crisp, succulent turkey.
 It comes with the base, pot, turkey rack, and thermometer, plus a bunch of accessories.
 We wore heatproof rubber gloves and safety goggles to protect our hands and eyes while we fried (safety first!).
 And on that note, it can’t hurt to have an all-purpose fire extinguisher on hand, just in case.

-Game plan: Be sure to give your rubbed turkey a full night in the fridge to allow the flavors to fully penetrate.
+Game plan: Be sure to leave ample time to completely thaw your turkey and then give your rubbed turkey a full night in the fridge to allow the flavors to fully penetrate.
 Also, at frying time, give your oil plenty of time to heat up.
 It took ours about 40 minutes to come to temperature each time we tested.
 And be sure to thoroughly read through the instruction booklet that comes with your fryer before use!

 Rub and cook the turkey: